 Southampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 3,205 people and three constituent neighborhoods, Southampton is the 449th largest community in New York.
-Southampton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 3,307 people and three constituent neighborhoods, Southampton is the 449th largest community in New York.

 Southampton home prices are not only among the most expensive in New York, but Southampton real estate also consistently ranks among the most expensive in America.